-OurStage offers monthly prizes for the winners of our Finals channels.
-The artist in the #1 spot in each of the seven finals channels at the end of the month is awarded an Amazon.com* gift card** for $100.
-Artists who finish the month in the #1 spot in our regular monthly genre channels will no longer receive a gift card, but instead will be evaluated and considered for useful career and income opportunities, including radio play on Amazing Radio (UK and US), music licensing in film, television, and commercials, and editorial spotlight coverage.
+OurStage offers monthly prizes for the winners of our finals channels.
+The artist in the #1 spot in each of the five finals channels at the end of the month is the Grand Prize winner.
+The prizes may evolve and change from month-to-month as we constantly seek new ways to help artist grow their careers, so be sure to check out our prize page to see the latest.
+Prizes will include radio play on Amazing Radio (UK and US), as well as consideration for music licensing in film, television, and commercials, and editorial spotlight coverage.

 For our promotional competitions, artists also have the chance to win great prizes like performance slots at music festivals, reviews in major publications and so much more, depending on the competitions and special promotions running during a given month.
 Check here for a list of current prize opportunities.
-Please note that it may take up to six months to award prizes.
 For our promotional competitions, the winners are ultimately decided upon by our sponsor partners.
 In these cases, the winner will be put in contact with the partner for fulfillment.

 The "What's Hot" list is comprised of songs that have had the most success on the OurStage charts.
 All songs and artists listed under "What's Hot" have performed consistently well in their respective channels during the last year.(return to top)